sixem/ivfi-php/README.md

 It is designed to have a retro and simple feel to it which is why it doesn't use any fancy font or icon packs.

-JavaScript is not required for the Indexer but it is needed for the the extra functions (gallery mode, hover previews etc.).
+JavaScript is not required for the Indexer but it is needed for extra functionality (gallery mode, hover previews etc.).

 You can visit the [demo](https://eyy.co/indexer-demo/) to view the indexer in action.